IGME-RIT/advanced-ray-tracer-tutorial/README.txt

 What this function will do:
 reflect geometry off of other geometry
-What this function will NOT do: reflect geometry that is being reflect off of other geometry.
+What this function will NOT do: reflect geometry that is being reflected off of other geometry.

+That means after a ray goes from eye to surface, it only bounces one time to look for geometry to reflect.
+It will not bounce more than once.
+(Looped reflections come next).

 For example, the cube in the center of the world will reflect the blue plane under it, and the blue plane will have a reflection of the red cube.
 However, the red cube in the reflection of the blue plane, will not have a reflection of the blue plane.

-If we want to go the extra mile, we can have: reflections of reflections of reflections of reflections of reflections...
-We can have it go infinitely, but for now let's just keep it simple

-This tutorial is reflections of geometry, on other geometry.

 In the "trace" function, we change the inside of our "for(j)" loop.